kontent-ai/delivery-sdk-net/README.md

 Find which content items reference a specific item or asset.
 This is useful for impact analysis before making changes.

+`EnumerateItemsAsync()` follows continuation tokens automatically.
+If a subsequent page request fails, enumeration stops gracefully and returns items already received (no exception is thrown by default).

 #### Find Items Using a Content Item

 ```csharp